FRENCH HAUTE COUTURE

 WITH A BRITISH TWIST

 Based on 2017’s Paris couture exhibition “Christian Dior: Couturier du Rêve” the exhibition has been reimagined for the V&A making it the largest, most in-depth look into the house of Dior ever staged in the UK.
 According to V&A curator Oriole Cullen, the exhibition “Christian Dior: Designer of Dreams” explores Dior’s special relationship with Britain, revealing the UK to have played a surprisingly large part in what could be considered the most “French” brand on earth.

 As is to be expected, the show charts the brand’s history from 1947 to the present day, celebrating the life and works of Christian Dior and his six subsequent successors to the helm of the house.
-The exhibition presents over 200 rare haute couture garments drawn from the V&A’s couture collection and the extensive Dior archives alongside accessories, fashion photography, film, vintage perfume, original make-up, illustrations, magazines, and Christian Dior’s personal possessions.
+The exhibition presents over 200 rare haute couture garments drawn from the V&A’s couture collection and the extensive Dior archives alongside fashion photography, film, accessories, vintage perfume, illustrations, magazines, and Christian Dior’s personal effects.
 Of course, taking such a deep look at one fashion house’s evolution, it also serves as a case study for the changing nature of the industry.
 By viewing the collections through the lens of a historian, audiences are able to clearly see exactly how different of a climate each creative director has been faced with.

 Left: Sketch by Christian Dior for model Oxford, Spring-Summer 1947 Haute Couture collection. © Christian Dior.
 Right: Christian Dior (1905–57), Bar Suit of silk and wool, Haute Couture, Spring/Summer 1947, Corolle Line.
 Victoria and Albert Museum, London.
 Photo © Laziz Hamani